Guide to Choosing the Right Sinus Surgery

 - Turbinate surgery – an operation to reduce enlarged inferior turbinates and improve overall nasal airflow

-- Septonasal reconstruction– rebuilding the nose to improve the structure and function
+- Septonasal reconstruction– rebuilding the inside and outside of the nose to improve the structure and function

 - Cosmetic Rhinoplasty – an elective, cosmetic surgery to improve the overall appearance of the nose

 Days and weeks leading up to FESS surgery